 What do you grow?

 We are trying to have a combination of different annuals, perennials, flowering hedges and trees, which means that cultivation involves a variety of techniques, steps and stages.
 We are really learning about how much of it is preparation and knowing what’s coming around the corner.
 An example would be our dahlias, as due to our climate they need to be pulled every winter, divided and replanted, which is completely different for how and when we plant our sweet peas.
-Sweet peas seeds are sown in early Autumn and flower throughout the year depending on the cultivar.
+Sweet peas seeds are hardy annuals sown in early autumn and flower in spring.

 When are you in full bloom?